wdi-sg/sei-20/1-project/readme.md

 - **take user input** Process that input as needed `parseInt`, change a click action into a `true` value, increment a counter
 - **process that new data** Run a loop, function or conditional given that the user has done something / the data in your program has changed
-- **show something to the user** Manipulate the DOM to display a new state or content to the user.
+- **show something to the user** Manipulate the DOM to display a new state or content to the user. \

+### Understand your MVP

+What is the minimum functionality your game needs to be playable?
+(The minimum funnctionality for tic tac toe is that the game "player" changes from X to O)

+ Clearly define **exactly** what that functionality is that you want to have before you begin coding.

+Keep in mind your structure and variables for future expansion, but **never** write any code that doesn't have to do with your current goal.

+Don't worry about throwing away some code in the next version, after you get the MVP done.

+After defining your MVP, your code should still break down into many sub-tasks.
+These also need to be clearly defined.

 ### Agile Workflow